7. The Application Layer

 As we learned earlier in this text, in the client-server architecture, a server provides services to clients that exchange information with it.

-A simplified diagram of a static web server.
+Figure 7-1: A simplified diagram of a client and web server.

 Clients and servers communicate by exchanging two types of messages (as opposed to a stream of data).
 The messages sent by the client, such as a Web browser, are called requests and the messages sent by the server as an answer are called responses.